solidarychain/solidarychain-development-monorepo/NOTES.md

 3. Tear down the network (stop and remove all the running containers )
 4. Again Register and enroll users in the network.

-> NOTES: just restart netowork, and move on
+> NOTES: just restart network, and move on

 ## Error: Failed to load gRPC binary module because it was not installed for the current system